mateoholman/MeterTcoDates/README.md

 # To-do
 *.
-Need to update the meter dates during/after form submission for the render to take place properly.
+Bold / Highlight the important rows
 *.
-Display the appropriate table info based on the state.
+Start refactoring code
 **.
 Setup a new branch and try to swap out the date picker with one that doesn't use deprecated React.